avehlen/AOI_ET/README.md

 # AOI_ET
-Repository to the paper "How to choose the size of facial areas of interests in interactive eye tracking" (Vehlen, Standard &amp; Domes)
+Repository to the paper: How to choose the size of facial areas of interests in interactive eye tracking (Vehlen, Standard & Domes, in submission)